My work is supported by affiliate commissions. Learn More

 Squarespace website editor

-Start by clicking Pages in the menu, and add five blank pages.
+Start by clicking Pages in the menu.
+I'll add five blank pages.

 Once added, you’ll see these pages listed in the site’s navigation: